Zachary Courser, Ph.D.

 Areas of Expertise

-Zachary Courser is the Research Director of the Dreier Roundtable and a visiting assistant professor of government at Claremont McKenna College.
-He has published articles on the connection between political parties and democratic participation, and is a contributor and editor of the forthcoming volume Parchment Barriers: Political Polarization and the Limits of Constitutional Order.
-The result of a year-long, multi-disciplinary research project organized by the Roundtable, Parchment Barriers seeks to understand the dynamics of polarization through an examination of conflicts over the American constitutional order.
+Zachary Courser is Director of CMC's Policy Lab and a visiting Assistant Professor of Government at Claremont McKenna College.
+His research agenda focuses on public policy, political parties, democracy and populism.
+He recently co-authored a report for the American Enterprise Institute on the need for reinstating congressional earmarking entitled "Restoring the power of the purse: Earmarks and re-empowering legislators to deliver local benefits" (AEI, 2021).
+He is a contributor and editor of the volume Parchment Barriers: Political Polarization and the Limits of Constitutional Order (University Press of Kansas, 2018), the result of a year-long, multi-disciplinary research project examining the dynamics of polarization through an examination of conflicts over the American constitutional order.

 Prof. Courser has led several research partnerships for CMC’s Policy Lab with a variety of think tanks, including Bipartisan Policy Center, RAND Corporation, American Enterprise Institute, and the Brookings Institution.
 He is currently leading a project with AEI on how well state emergency elections laws performed in adapting to pandemic conditions of the 2020 election.
 Together with Prof. Eric Helland he is writing a policy textbook based on the Policy Lab's undergraduate program for Routledge.